Angolan Armed Forces: Navy

 The Angola Navy (MGA, Marinha de Guerra de Angola) is the naval component of the FAA.
 It is organized in two naval zones (North and South), with naval bases in Luanda, Lobito and Moçâmedes.
 It includes a Marines Brigade and a Marines School, based in Ambriz.
 The Navy numbers about 1,000 personnel and operates only a handful of small patrol craft and barges.

 The Navy has been neglected and ignored as a military arm mainly due to the guerrilla struggle against the Portuguese and the nature of the civil war.
 From the early 1990s to the present the Angolan Navy has shrunk from around 4,200 personnel to around 1,000, resulting in the loss of skills and expertise needed to maintain equipment.
-In order to protect Angola's 1 600 km long coastline, the Angolan Navy is undergoing modernisation but is still lacking in many ways.
 Portugal has been providing training through its Technical Military Cooperation (CTM) programme.
 The Navy is requesting procurement of a frigate, three corvettes, three offshore patrol vessel and additional fast patrol boats.

 Most of the vessels in the navy's inventory dates back from the 1980s or earlier, and many of its ships are inoperable due to age and lack of maintenance.
 However the navy acquired new boats from Spain and France in the 1990s.
 Germany has delivered several Fast Attack Craft for border protection in 2011.

 In September 2014 it was reported that the Angolan Navy would acquire seven Macaé-class patrol vessels from Brazil as part of a Technical Memorandum of Understanding (MoU) covering the production of the vessels as part of Angola's Naval Power Development Programme (Pronaval).
 The military of Angola aims to modernize its naval capability, presumably due to a rise in maritime piracy within the Gulf of Guinea which may have an adverse effect on the country's economy.

 The navy's current known inventory includes the following: